A Unified Approach to Quantum Key Leasing with a Classical Lessor: Definitions of Secure Key Leasing with Classical Lessor

-\item[$\qIntKeyGen(\ek, \msk)\ra \qdk \mbox{ or } \bot$:] The interactive key generation algorithm is an interactive protocol with classical communication run between a classical PPT lessor on input $\msk$ and QPT lessee on input $\ek$.
-This either outputs a decryption key $\qdk$ or $\bot$, which indicates that the protocol failed because the lessee cheats.
+\item[$\qIntKeyGen(\ek, \msk)\ra (\tau,\qdk) \mbox{ or } (\tau,\bot)$:] The interactive key generation algorithm is an interactive protocol with classical communication run between a classical PPT lessor on input $\msk$ and QPT lessee on input $\ek$.
+This either outputs a decryption key $\qdk$ or $\bot$, which indicates that the protocol failed because the lessee cheated.
 After the protocol, the lessee obtains $\qdk$.
+We write $\tau$ to denote the transcript of the execution of $\qIntKeyGen$.

 \item[$\Enc(\ek,m)\ra\ct$:] The encryption algorithm is a PPT algorithm that takes an encryption key $\ek$ and a message $m \in \cM$, and outputs a ciphertext $\ct$.